planetabhi/sargam-icons/README.md

 # Sargam Icons
-A collection of open-source icons crafted to match your exquisite designs.
+A collection of 1200+ handcrafted open-source icons.

 - Built using SVG stroke, providing maximum flexibility on styling.
-- Optimized exports for better web performance.
+- Optimized vector paths and SVGs for better performance.
 - Request a new icon by creating an issue.

 [[sargamicons.com]](https://sargamicons.com/) ∠( ᐛ 」∠)_